benwiz/graphics/README.md

 - wet-and-sharp
   - Look into more abstract reflections (check out out/cool-bug.png)

-- blinking-eyeballs
-  - Optimize the pause

-- animated-scales
-  - hypnotic evil eye
-  - pointilism spiral hypnotic evil eye
-  - wavy concentric circles
-    - Consider using rough.js?

 - Create a customized html template (don't start from scratch but copy an already built example)
   - Needs dropdown or radio buttons to select between functions
   - Maybe a refresh button
   - Maybe a save button

 - Later
-  - Figure out if I can speed up the reloading
+  - Figure out if I can speed up the reloading during development
   - Contribute to canvas-sketch repo... maybe tackle a simple issue

 - Frozen / stalled / lost interest